Benjapos/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.
-READ.md file was just edited manually
+READ.md file was just edited manually.
+This file was modified locally.